buggedbit/compost/README.md

 - Break down arbitrarily complex tasks into graphs of simple atomic tasks to store and visualize them beautifully

 # The Zen
-- Use your brain for what it is designed to do!
+- Use your brain to think, not to remember!

 # How to use?
 * This is a server-client system